Tadeusz Lubelski: Biography

 He was born in a family originating in Lviv.

 In 1971 he graduated in Polish studies from the Jagiellonian University.
 He worked as an assistant at the Jagiellonian University between 1971 and 1973.
 Then, between 1973 and 1981, he worked at the University of Silesia, where in 1979 he defended his doctoral dissertation on the poetics of Tadeusz Konwicki's novels and films.
 In the years 1981–1984 he was the Head of the Film and TV Department of the Jagiellonian University.
 Then he worked at the Jagiellonian University as an adjunct (1984–1992).
 In the years 1989–1993 he was a Polish language teacher at Sorbonne.
 In 1993, he obtained the postdoctoral degree of habilitation in the field of art sciences at the Faculty of Philology of the Jagiellonian University.

 In 2002, he was awarded the title of professor of the humanities.
 He was respectively the deputy director (2002–2008) and the director (2008–2012) of the Institute of the Audio-Visual Arts of the Jagiellonian University.
 Afterwards, he has been continuing his work at the institute.
 He was the promoter of nineteen doctoral dissertations, as well as a reviewer of over twenty doctoral and postdoctoral dissertations.
+His students included Katarzyna Kubisiowska and Maciej Stroiński.

 In 1994 he became the deputy editor-in-chief of the Kino monthly.
 He is a member of the editorial board of the Kwartalnik Filmowy (Film Quarterly).
 As a film critic, he also contributed to Tygodnik Powszechny.